spary1144/spary1144/README.md

 He/Him

-  I studied Multimedia Engineering (2018/2023) in Universidad de Alicante, and specialized in **Videogames**, working with libraries like SFML for C++ developing, making our custom engine, or even programming in Assembly!
+  I studied Multimedia Engineering (2018/2023) in Universidad de Alicante, and specialized in **Video games**, working with libraries like SFML for C++ developing, making our custom engine, or even programming in Assembly!
   While programming is one of my passions, music and sound is my others, and I try to combine them working with Middlewares like Wwise and Fmod (which I'm more comfortable with).

   In our 4th year in our degree, some classmates and I developed Into the Woods and Into the Crops.
 Two games made with Assembly and C++/OpenGL/FMod, programming our own ECS and custom Collisions.

-  Although I've worked with different languages, such as Java, JavaScript, C# and more, I try to focus on improving my C++ skills, as I found it one of the best (if not the best) languages for videogames.
+  Although I've worked with different languages, such as Java, JavaScript, C# and more, I try to focus on improving my C++ skills, as I found it one of the best (if not the best) languages for video games.
   That's why for my final degrees assignment (TFG), I did my first Unreal Engine project, Into the Darkesss, a game that I used as both learning Unreal Engine and trying to make new games concept, such as being guided completly by the sound

   I worked in [GameHouse](https://www.gamehouse.com), as a Release Engineer (2022/2024), veryfing and automating different tasks for the departments, while giving new features to already developed tools inside the team.